 So, try turning down the humidifier to see if that makes a difference.
 Once you have a chance to evaluate the effectiveness, let us know if you’re still have problems.
 We can usually pin down the problem on a visit to your home.

-We hope this post helps you with make sense of Window Condensation in the winter months in the Twin Cities.
+To learn more about window condensation, Andersen Windows has put together this guide to make sense of Window Condensation in the winter months in the Twin Cities.

 At Great Plains Windows and Doors, We are all Andersen, All the time.
 And we’re the only ones doing it this way in the Twin Cities.
 Come see what we have to offer.